ETCHING-team/ETCHING/README.md

 # Pan-Genome k-mer set

+The Pan-Genome k-mer(PGK) set is used to build PGK filter.
+Since we updated the PGK to PGK2, you can also download the PGK2 as below.
-If you have no matched-normal data, you are highly recommended to use the pan-genome k-mer set2 (PGK2) to call somatic SVs.
+If you have no matched-normal data, you are highly recommended to use the PGK2 in stead of PGK to call somatic SVs.

 ```bash
 # Move to etching directory